2017 Goetemann Artists in Residency

-The Goetemann Artist Residency (GAR), a program of the Rocky Neck Art Colony, is pleased to announce the GAR Awards for 2017.
+The Goetemann Artist Residency (GAR), part of Rocky Neck Art Colony, is pleased to announce the GAR Awards for 2017.
 Selected by the residency committee based on a record of professional accomplishment, originality and seriousness of purpose, the 2017 Goetemann Residents bring a wide set of experience and skill sets to the program.
 Collectively they have studied, taught and exhibited in the US and abroad.
-The program provides time for each artist to pursue their artistic practice and share an exchange of ideas with local contemporaries and the community.
-Each resident enjoys the use of the harbor-side GAR studio, a live-work space on Rocky Neck’s Madfish Wharf with access to a rich cultural community.
+The Residency provides time for each artist to pursue their artistic practice and share an exchange of ideas with local contemporaries and the community.
+Each resident enjoys the use of the GAR studio, a live-work space with access to a rich cultural community.

-THE 2017 GOETEMANN RESIDENCY ARTISTS: Stevens Brosnihan, Nathan Thomas Wilson, Clara Lieu, Alex Peyton Levine, and Ian Everard
+THE 2017 GOETEMANN RESIDENT ARTISTS: Stevens Brosnihan, Nathan Thomas Wilson, Clara Lieu, Alex Peyton Levine, and Ian Everard

 Goetemann Resident Gloucester Invitational Artist